anntzer/redeal/README.md

 If the conditions are satisfied, we return `True`.
 This prints the hand and increments the counter of accepted hands.

-Redeal gives more information about its progress when given the `-v` flag:
+Redeal gives more information about its progress when given the `-v` flag (or when the "be verbose" box of the GUI is ticked):

     $ redeal -v examples/onespade.py
     Using default for predeal.